matt2718/qdsp/README.md

 decision and end up releasing 2.0.0).

 ## Motivation

 I work in a research group that focuses on computational plasma physics.
-A few months back, I was troubleshooting some code, and I needed a way to view phase plots while debugging.
-Piping the data to gnuplot was too slow, so I hacked together some OpenGL to monitor my simulation in real time.
-This ended up being *really* useful, so I cleaned up the code and turned it into a library.
+A few months back, I was troubleshooting some code, and I needed a way to view phase plots while debugging (piping the data to gnuplot was too slow) I was learning OpenGL at the time, so I hacked together some code to monitor my simulation in real time.
+This ended up being *really* useful, so I cleaned it up and turned it into a library.

 ## Installation